-Rosh Hashana (or Rosh Hashanah) marks the beginning of the Jewish New Year and covers two of the 10 High Holy days that conclude with Yom Kippur, the Day of Atonement.
+Rosh Hashana (or Rosh Hashanah) covers two of the 10 High Holy days that conclude with Yom Kippur, the Day of Atonement.
 Some sources say that the early Jewish calendar had four New Years, corresponding the seasons, with Rosh Hashana being one of the New Years.

 Festivals to mark the beginning of a new year in the fall have been held since the earliest days of the Israelites.
 These took the form of prayers of thanks for the grain harvest.
 The custom of blowing trumpets on the 10th day of the month of Tishrei is first described in the vision of Ezekiel, a prophet who lived sometime around 600–500 BCE.
 This custom has continued into modern times.

 The challah bread, which is eaten during Rosh Hashana, symbolizes the continuity of life.
 The apples that are dipped in honey symbolize sweetness and good health throughout the New Year.
 Some people also eat fish heads, which symbolize their desire to be on top, not the bottom, of life in the New Year.
 Pomegranates symbolize an abundance of goodness and happiness.